Under a Cloud of Suspicion

 74% stated their corporate credit card data was sensitive and 71% said their employees’ personal information was sensitive — whereas just 62% said client contact details were sensitive, and worryingly, only 53% said their clients’ data was sensitive!

-The second way organisations are attempting to balance security and productivity is through trying to monitor file access (but not very well).
+The second way organizations are attempting to balance security and productivity is by trying to monitor file access (but not very well).

 Monitor file access

-Most organisations (80%) just rely on the native security of the cloud provider.
+Most organizations (80%) just rely on the native security of the cloud provider.

 • Of those, just under half monitor access manually every day (42%), which is an incredibly time-consuming and complex thing to do, and of course, subject to human error.